Syro-Malabar Eparchy of Chicago: Priests and liturgy

+After the accession of Mar Joy to seat of the Eparch of the Eparchy, In October 2022, He elevated Thomas Mulavanal, the Director of the Knanaya Region as the protosyncellus and Cathedral Rector Thomas Mulavanal as the syncellus.
+In September 2023, He appointed an additional syncellus due to the size of the eparchy, Fr.
+John Meleppruam, one of the first priests of the dioceses to be the Vicar General In Residence.

 Bishops

 The Bishop has the pastoral governance of the eparchy.
 Jacob Angadiath was appointed as the first bishop of the new eparchy in 2001.
 He served in the role for 21 years until his retirement in 2022.
-The Pope Named the Auxiliary Bishop of the Eparchy, Joy Alappat as the Bishop-elect on July 3, 2022 (Feast of Durkanna), who was installed on October 1, 2022.
+The Pope Named the Auxiliary Bishop of the Eparchy, Joy Alappatt as the Bishop-elect on July 3, 2022 (Feast of Durkanna), who was installed on October 1, 2022.